Midegit/Apache4Ubuntu_And_Centos7/README.md

 Downloads and manages Apache's webserver packages.
 Allows you to manage virtualhosting easily as a saltmaster.
 (Uses pillardata)

-#top.sls
+#top.sls and ptop.sls
-#ptop.sls
-Top files of :
+Top files of "base" and "pillar"
-/srv/salt
-/srv/pillar

 ptop.sls belongs to your pillar directory.
-Remember to rename ptop.sls to top.sls!
+REMEMBER TO RENAME ptop.sls to top.sls in order to make this work!

 top.sls is your "base" top file what needs to be run as : "state.apply or state.highstate"

 #apache.sls
-This belongs to your pillar directory.
+This belongs to your pillar directory and it's for configuring domainname.
-Includes domainname.